Welcome to the fourth chapter of our Beginner’s Guide to SharePoint.

 Note: Your files are synced and stored on your organisation’s SharePoint system.
 It is best practice to regularly back up your SharePoint site, in line with your organisation’s Business Continuity plans, to a separate location in the unlikely event that your SharePoint system was not available.
 If you don’t know how to do this, you can ask your IT team, or call Vissensa for advice and guidance.

 The ability to delete files and folders is controlled at the main SharePoint menu – you’ll notice that once you select a file or folder, you can click on the familiar dustbin icon.

-If you accidentally deleted a file or folder, the menu option to recover items from the Recycle Bin is present on the side bar of the SharePoint menu.
+To recover a deleted SharePoint file (or folder), click the menu option to recover items from the Recycle Bin is present on the side bar of the SharePoint menu.
 Select an item, and click on the ‘Restore’ option in the menu bar which recovers files relatively easily to its original location and staff can do this themselves.
 The item will simply return to the original folder that it was deleted from, as denoted by the “Original Location” field that will be shown on the right hand side of the list display in the Recycle Bin.

 Find out more about our Microsoft 365 Service today.